lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 Since VIPER is an implementation of the Clean Architecture, there a few rules to follow:

-1. The Clean Architecture specifies that dependencies can only be explicit in one direction - towards the centre.
-A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
-All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.
+1. Dependencies can only be explicit in one direction.
-2. Data must be copied from layer to layer.
-This means that we can't pass a Swift class from one layer to the next - we must pass values or structs of values
+2. Data must be copied from layer to layer via values or structs of values